Open water swimming at the 2015 World Aquatics Championships – Team

-The open water swimming team event at the 2015 World Aquatics Championships was held on 30 July 2013 in the Kazanka River, Kazan, Russia.
+The open water swimming team event at the 2015 World Aquatics Championships was held on 30 July 2015 in the Kazanka River, Kazan, Russia.

-Germany won gold with a time of 55:14.4, and then Brazil and the Netherlands tied for silver with a time of 55:31.2.
+Germany won gold with a time of 55:14.4, and Brazil and the Netherlands tying for silver with a time of 55:31.2.

 Event description

 Each country was represented by three swimmers who swam as a team.
 Each team swam the same 5-kilometer course, with each member of the team starting at the same time.
-The time it took the slowest member of the team to complete the course determined the team's time, which determined the finishing positions as in a time trial.
+The time it took the last member of the team to complete the course determined the team's time, which determined the finishing positions as in a time trial.
 A staggered start was implemented, meaning each team was set off individually thirty seconds after the previous team.

 Qualification

 Each FINA member federation could enter one team into the event.
 That team had to consist entirely of swimmers who were also entered into individual events at the Championships.
 Teams were also required to contain at least one man and one woman.